Progress

 Download the Oyster Reef Restoration Progress Dashboard (.xlsx)

-• Harris Creek’s restoration work was completed in 2015 and partners have restored 348 acres of reefs.
+• Harris Creek’s restoration work was completed in 2015 with a total of 343 acres of reefs restored, fulfilling the restoration plan.
+In 2017 and 2018, several reefs received a second planting of oyster larvae attached to shells, called spat-on-shell.
 As of 2021, all three- and six-year post-restoration monitoring is complete.
 Monitoring results show that the restored reefs are largely successful.
-For example, of the 14 six-year-old reefs monitored in Harris Creek in winter 2020-21, 100% met the Oyster Metrics minimum threshold success criteria for oyster density and biomass, and 86% met the Oyster Metrics higher target criteria for oyster density and biomass.
+For example, all 14 six-year-old reefs monitored in Harris Creek in winter 2020-21 met the Oyster Metrics minimum threshold success criteria for oyster density and biomass, and 86% met the Oyster Metrics higher target criteria for these characteristics.

-• The Manokin River’s restoration plan was finalized in July 2020 and calls for 441 acres of reefs to be restored.
-Restoration work started in 2021 with 15 acres of seed-only reefs planted with spat-on-shell.
-Per the Manokin River Restoration Blueprint, this river requires active restoration of the largest number of acres of any of the ten tributaries Bay-wide slated for restoration.
+• The Manokin River’s restoration plan calls for 441 acres of reefs to be restored.
+Restoration work started in 2021, and as of the end of 2023, 219 acres have been completed.
+The Manokin River Restoration Blueprint requires active restoration of the largest number of acres within any of the tributaries slated for restoration.
 Restoration work here will likely take until 2025.

-According to the 2021 Chesapeake Bay Oyster Restoration Update, three Virginia tributaries have been restored toward the ten tributaries outcome (the Lafayette, Piankatank, and Great Wicomico rivers).
-Restoration work is well under way in the remaining two tributaries, the Lower York and Lynnhaven rivers.
-355 acres of the 488 acres planned (73%) for active restoration work have been restored in Virginia waters as part of these large-scale oyster reef restoration efforts.
+According to the 2023 Chesapeake Bay Oyster Restoration Update, four Virginia tributaries have been restored toward the Ten Tributaries initiative (the Lafayette, Piankatank, Great Wicomico and lower York rivers).
+Restoration work is well underway in the remaining tributary, Lynnhaven River.

-• Lafayette River’s restoration work was completed in 2018, and the tributary is now in the monitoring phase, making it the first river in Virginia to be considered complete under the ten tributaries outcome.
-The Lafayette River’s restoration plan called for 80 acres of reefs to be restored.
-Of the 80 acres, 70 acres already met the definition of a restored reef due to older existing restoration projects (22 acres) and historic reefs (48 acres).
-Going above and beyond the planned restoration work, in 2020, partners installed 405 oyster castles and then seeded them with spat-on-shell.
+• Lafayette River’s restoration work was completed in 2018, which made itthe first river in Virginia to be considered complete under the Ten Tributaries initiative.
+The tributary is now in the monitoring phase.
+The Lafayette River’s restoration plan called for 80 acres of restored reefs, which was later revised to 82 acres.
+Seventy acres already met the definition of a restored reef due to older existing restoration projects (22 acres) and historic reefs (48 acres).
+Nonprofit organizations finished the remaining restoration work in 2018.
+Beyond the planned restoration work, in 2020, partners installed 405 oyster castles—instant habitats made of concrete, shell and limestone—and then seeded them with spat-on-shell.

-• The Piankatank River’s restoration work was completed in 2021 with 444 acres of restored reefs, exceeding the restoration plan’s goal of 438 acres of restored reefs.
-Of this total, 203 acres already met the definition of a restored reef while partners built an additional 241 acres of reefs.
-Starting as soon as mid-2022, partners plan to construct up to 50 additional acres of reefs in the river.
+• The Piankatank River’s restoration work was completed in 2023 with 497 acres of restored reefs, exceeding the restoration plan’s goal of 440 acres of restored reefs.
+Of this total, 203 acres already met the definition of a restored reef.

 • The Great Wicomico River restoration work was completed in 2021 with 124 acres of restored reefs, exceeding the restoration plan’s goal of 122 acres of restored reefs.
 Prior to the outcome, partners had restored 100 acres of existing reefs.
 In 2021, partners worked collaboratively to restore the remaining 24 acres.

-In 2020, Virginia selected a bonus tributary for restoration, the Eastern Branch of the Elizabeth River.
-In 2020, partners constructed 21 acres of reefs in the Eastern Branch, which, when added to previously restored acres, results in the construction of nearly 24 acres of oyster reefs.
+In 2019, Virginia selected a “bonus” tributary for restoration, the Eastern Branch of the Elizabeth River.
+In 2020, partners constructed 21 acres of reefs in the Eastern Branch, which, when added to previously restored acres, totals about 24 acres of oyster reefs in this tributary.
 The Elizabeth River’s Eastern Branch oyster population is considered fully restored.
 Monitoring will take place at three and six years after construction to assess whether the restored reefs meet the success criteria established in the Oyster Metrics.

 Tracking our progress toward restoring oyster reefs is critical to understanding our progress toward enhancing climate resiliency.